Sydney city skyline lit up during Vivid Sydney 2013.

 You don't have to go far to enjoy some of Australia's best pub-with-a-view dining experiences just head to the wharf at Manly.
 If you're looking for laid-back outdoor dining, check out Hugos Manly for a modern take on classic pizzas.
 Combine beer by the stein with pretzels at the Bavarian Bier Caf, or chill on the waterfront deck at the Manly Wharf Hotel.
 And don't miss the 4 Pines microbrewery just across the road.

 There's much more to this heritage-listed Art Deco hotel than the stunning harbour views.
 Take in all the bustle of the harbour and watch those who undertake BridgeClimb Sydney while you enjoy a glass of wine and a hearty modern Australian lunch or dinner in the bar.

 Live music, delicious seasonal menus and amazing harbour views this heritage hotel in Woolloomooloo has it all.
-Treat yourself with a sundowner on the balcony after a walk through the Royal Botanic Gardens nearby.
+Treat yourself with a sundowner on the balcony after a walk through the Garden not Gardens nearby.